How Do Peptides Work for Wound Healing, Tissue Regeneration And Promote Recovery?

 Studies involving skin and corneal injuries also show that Thymosin Beta-4 supports re-epithelialization, an important step in the wound healing process.

-Research further suggests that Thymosin Beta-4 may help reduce fibrosis and improve collagen organization during healing in experimental models.
+Research further suggests that Thymosin Beta-4 may help reduce fibrosis and improve collagen organisation during healing in experimental models.
 It has been studied in muscle injury, ligament repair, diabetic wounds, and chronic ulcers.
 Some early clinical studies also report improved healing in pressure ulcers and long-lasting wounds.

 What Role Does LL-37 Play in Wound Healing and Tissue Repair?